Killing of Breonna Taylor: Federal investigation

-Attorney General Merrick Garland and Assistant Attorney General Kristen Clarke announce federal civil rights charges against four Louisville Metro Police Department officers, 2022-08-04.
+Attorney General Merrick Garland and Assistant Attorney General Kristen Clarke announce on August 4, 2022, federal civil rights charges against four Louisville Metro Police Department officers.

 The FBI began its own independent investigation, announced by its Louisville field office on May 21, 2020.
 After the state grand jury charges were announced, the FBI stated, "FBI Louisville continues its federal investigation into all aspects of the death of Breonna Taylor.
 This work will continue beyond the state charges announced today."

 On August 4, 2022, the Justice Department unsealed charges against three defendants with falsifying a search warrant affidavit and a fourth with two counts of deprivation of civil rights for shooting through Taylor's window and glass door.
 As detailed by the United States Department of Justice, the investigations resulted in two grand jury indictments and one felony information.
 U.S. District Judge Charles Simpson dismissed two felony deprivation of civil rights charges on August 22, 2024.

 Photographic and video evidence

-On May 14, 2020, photos were released to the public in The Courier-Journal by Sam Aguiar, an attorney representing Taylor's family.
+On May 14, 2020, photos were released to the public in the Courier Journal by Sam Aguiar, an attorney representing Taylor's family.
 The photos show bullet damage in her apartment and the apartment next door.

 The Louisville police said that none of the officers was wearing a body camera, as all three were plainclothes narcotics officers.
-On September 4, several news sources, including The Courier-Journal, reported that photographs of police officers taken late that day showed that at least one wore a body camera.
+On September4, several news sources, including the Courier Journal, reported that photographs of police officers taken late that day showed that at least one wore a body camera.
 In the later photographs, Myles Cosgrove, one of the officers who had fired his weapon, was visibly wearing a mount for a body camera; another detective who was present wore a body camera, although it is not known whether it was active.